splunk/public-o11y-docs/admin/teams/team-notifications.rst

 #.
 Click :guilabel:`Notification Policy` for your team.

 #.
-Click :guilabel:`Switch to single-policy alerts` to define a single notification policy for alerts of all severities.
+Click :guilabel:`Switch to general alerts` to define a single notification policy for alerts of all severities.
 Click :guilabel:`Switch to severity-based notification` to define a separate notification policy for each severity level.

 #.
 Add and remove notification recipients as needed.